 Absolutely.
-Air pollution concentration can be nearly 100 times worse indoors than outdoors.
-The American Lung Association says that many people spend 90% of their time in a building, making it important for homeowners to be aware of indoor air quality (IAQ) in Savannah.
+Air pollution levels can be nearly 100 times worse indoors than outdoors.
+The American Lung Association says that many people spend 90% of their time in a building, making it important for homeowners to be knowledgeable about indoor air quality (IAQ) in Savannah.

 Many common household items create bad indoor air quality, including: